 - Your preferred credit limit for the card (optional)

-If applying for a joint credit card, you will also need to provide all of this information for the other cardholder.
+If applying for a joint credit card, you may also need to provide all of this information for the other cardholder.
 If applying for additional cardholders to be added to your account, you will need to provide their personal details (full name, age, contact information) but not details of their income and expenses.

 What about if I get instant approval?